Asahi (baseball team): Legacy

 The team was inducted into the Canadian Baseball Hall of Fame in 2003, and the BC Sports Hall of Fame in 2005.
 The team was designated an Event of National Historic Significance on August 26, 2008.
 A plaque honoring the team was unveiled in Oppenheimer Park on September 18, 2011, the 70th anniversary of the team's last game.
+In 2014, the Japanese Canadian Cultural Centre in Toronto donated a small swatch of material from a surviving original Asahi jersey in their collection to the Six String Nation project.
+The swatch was mounted on the front of the guitar strap that supports the guitar at the heart of the project.
+The donation was publicly unveiled during a pre-game ceremony on August 10, 2014 at the Rogers Centre during the Toronto Blue Jays annual Canada Baseball Day festivities, where the guitar and strap were posed with on the field by Blue Jays mascot "Ace", Babe Ruth's granddaughter Ruth Tosetti and then Blue Jay Munenori Kawasaki.
 On April 24, 2019, the team was honoured with a postage stamp issued by Canada Post.